Fauci says ‘rolling reentry’ of US economy possible in May

 WASHINGTON (AP) — New cases of the coronavirus are certain to arise when restrictions imposed to limit the spread of the virus are eased, said Dr. Anthony Fauci, the top infectious disease expert for the U.S.

 But Fauci said Sunday that the economy in parts of the country could have a “rolling reentry” as early as next month, provided health authorities can quickly identify and isolate people who will inevitably be infected.
 Fauci also said he “can’t guarantee” that it will be safe for Americans to vote in person on Election Day, Nov.
 3.

+President Donald Trump, who has been chafing at criticism that he didn’t do enough early on to fight the virus, later reposted a tweet that referenced Fauci’s comments and that said “Time to #FireFauci.”
+The president again pointed to his decision in late January to restrict travel from China, writing, “Sorry Fake News, it’s all on tape.
+I banned China long before people spoke up.”

+The tweet was one of several that Trump posted on Sunday that defended his handling of the virus outbreak and blamed others for missteps.

 Rather than flipping a switch to reopen the entire country, Fauci said a gradual process will be required based on the status of the pandemic in various parts of the U.S. and the availability of rapid, widespread testing.
 Once the number of people who are seriously ill sharply declines, officials can begin to “think about a gradual reentry of some sort of normality, some rolling reentry,” Fauci said.